SRECs: What are solar renewable energy credits?

 The value of an SREC varies from state to state and primarily depends on the following factors:

-A 10 kilowatt (kW) solar panel system will produce on average about 10 to 13 MWh of electricity annually, which translates to 10 to 13 SRECs.
-As shown in the table below, this can drastically improve the financial return of solar in some areas, but mean less than $100 in savings in others.
+Not every state has a renewable portfolio standard, and even those that do may not have a solar carve-out.
+Depending on where you live, a 10 kilowatt (kW) solar panel system will produce about 110 to 163 MWh of electricity annually, which translates to 11 to 16 SRECs.
+As shown in the table below, this can drastically improve the financial return of solar energy in some areas, but it can mean less than $100 in savings in others.

 State